cookie1170/unity-templates/README.md

 unity-templates init
 ```

-This will interactively prompt you for your Unity editor path and the directory for your Unity projects (used by `unity-templates project`)
+This will interactively prompt you for the directory for your Unity projects (used by `unity-templates project`)

+Then, it will try to launch Unity hub and retrieve the editor path there.
+If that fails, it will interactively prompt you to input the path

 This will also automatically get run if you try to use other commands without having run this first

+### Options:

+-   `-p --projects-path <path>`: Automatically set the projects path to avoid an interactive prompt.

+-   `-e --editor-path <path>`: Automatically set the editor path to avoid launching Unity hub or an interactive prompt.

+-   `--hub-only`: Only try to get the editor path using Unity hub.
+Exits with exit code one if Unity hub can't be launched

+-   `--no-hub`: Don't try to launc Unity hub to get the editor path.
+Immediately prompts for the editor path

 ## `unity-templates sync`